News

 4. The court of first instance is hearing the criminal case launched against Mikheil Saakashvili, Ivane Merabishvili, Zurab Adeishvili, Davit Kezerashvili, and Gigi Ugulava with written evidence of the prosecution being examined.
 The case concerns the dispersal of the protesters en masse on November 7, 2007, invading TV Company Imedi and “seizing” the TV Company.

 On November 10, 2021, the court annulled the imprisonment as the measure of restraint against Mikheil Saakashvili.
 The Court decided it was necessary to use the imprisonment as the restraint measure.
 However, as Mikheil Saakashvili is already convicted on two other criminal cases and consequently, he is sentenced to 6-year imprisonment, the annulled measure of restraint on November 7 case does not change the factual circumstances as he stays in the penitentiary establishment.
+The defense side did not attend the revision of the measure of restraint – the lawyers left the courtroom in protest as the penitentiary service and the court, through the violation of the national and international laws, did not ensure presence of the defendant Mikheil Saakashvili at the court hearing.
+On this case, besides Mikheil Saakashvili, charges are brought against that time high officials: Ivane Merabishvili, Zurab Adeishvili, Davit Kezerashvili, and Gigi Ugulava.
+Due to the complexity of the case, the case is heard by a panel of judges in Tbilisi City Court with presiding judge Nino Eleishvili.

 1. The Case of Giorgi Rurua: one of the founders and shareholders of TV company Main Channel (Mtavari Arkhi), and one of the organizers of the protest demonstrations of June 20- 21, 2019, is charged under Article 236(3)(4) of the Criminal Code (illegal purchase, storage, and carriage of firearms); he was also charged under Article 381(1) of the Criminal Code envisaging the failure to execute a court decision or interference with the execution of a court decision.
 On July 30, 2020, the judge of the criminal panel of Tbilisi City Court, Valerian Bugianishvili rendered a judgment of conviction against Giorgi Rurua sentencing him to 4 years of imprisonment.
 The court found Giorgi Rurua guilty of both charges.
 Following a pardon act by the President of Georgia, on April 27, 2021, the convict was released from the penitentiary facility[4].
 The President made the decision after the Agreement of April 19, 2021 (Charles Michel Document) was signed by the opposition parties, according to which a legal mechanism of release should have been applied to Giorgi Rurua.
 Prior to the Agreement, on March 31, 2021, the President of Georgia, Salome Zurabishvili, stated that she would not pardon Giorgi Rurua, citing the fact that "the public knew better than herself why she would not make the decision.[5]

 Further, the judgment rendered by the first instance of the court has been appealed by the defense with Tbilisi Court of Appeals.
+During the monitoring, Human Rights Center published an analytical document: The Criminal Case of Giorgi Rurua: Legal Analysis.

 1. The Case of Nika Gvaramia - The founder of a TV Company Mtavari Arkhi and the Director-General of the same TV company, Nika Gvaramia is charged under article 220 of the Criminal Code envisaging the abuse of managerial, representative, or other special powers in an enterprise or other organization against the lawful interests of this organization for acquiring benefits or advantage for oneself or another person, which has resulted in considerable damage.
 The case is being heard at Tbilisi City Court with evidence of prosecution being examined.